christianparpart/desaster/README.md

 _desaster_ is a job queue manager and primarily inspired by _resque_ and it's web frontend _resque-web_.

+## Software Dependencies

+- C++11 compiler, such as GCC 4.6 (or higher, not below)
+- cmake - http://cmake.org (our build system of choice)
+- pkg-config - http://www.freedesktop.org/wiki/Software/pkg-config (helper, used by the build-system)
+- libev - http://libev.schmorp.de/ (for I/O event dispatching)
+- x0 - http://xzero.io/ (its base library, later also its HTTP library for HTTP dispatching)
+- redis - http://redis.io/ (you *possibly* will ned Redis to run Desaster for shell/ruby jobs, not decided yet).

 ## UI Requirements

 - queue management